 Poké Ride Is A Perfect HM Replacement

-Sun and Moon strive to create a world where people and Pokémon live in harmony, with another welcome change being the removal of Hidden Machines (HM).
+Pokémon Sun and Pokémon Moon strive to create a world where people and Pokémon live in harmony, with another welcome change being the removal of Hidden Machines (HM).
 These are replaced with Poké Ride, another aspect that is unique to the culture in the Alola region.
 Removing the need to allocate HM moves to your team, players can simply summon a Ride Pokémon whenever they wish that each serve their own purpose.
 Tauros Charge can break rocks, Stoutland Search can sniff around for buried items nearby, Lapras Paddle lets you traverse water, while Charizard Glide allows you to fly to any previously visited location.
 You get the idea, but this is a change that will be wholeheartedly welcomed.

 Post-Game Content Promises To Keep You Hooked